bookofproofs/bookofproofs.github.io/_sources/history/17th-century/riccati.md

 9. Developed a method used to solve systems of equations, the “riddle of Riccati”.
 10. Published a book on logic which is still referred to in the field of philosophy today.

-Born 28 May1676, Venice, Venetian Republic (now Italy).
+Born 28 May 1676, Venice, Venetian Republic (now Italy).
 Died 15 April 1754, Treviso, Venetian Republic (now Italy).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Riccati/)